solana-foundation/developer-content/content/cookbook/wallets/generate-mnemonic.md

 ---
-title: How to Generate a Keypair with Mnemonics
+title: How to Generate Mnemonics for Keypairs
 sidebarSortOrder: 4
 description:
   "Mnemonics make is easy for users to store their keypair's secret.
 Learn how